samhocevar/wincompose/README.md

 WinCompose supports early exits.
 For instance, <kbd>⎄ Compose</kbd> <kbd>&</kbd> will immediately type **&** because there is currently no rule starting with <kbd>&</kbd>.

-As of now, WinCompose is fully translated in Dutch, French, Greek, Russian and Swedish, and partially translated in Czech, German and Indonesian.
+As of now, WinCompose is almost fully translated to Belarusian, Chinese, Danish, Dutch, Estonian, Finnish, French, German, Greek, Italian, Polish, Russian, Spanish and Swedish.
+It is partially translated to Czech, Indonesian, Irish, Sardinian, Serbian and Slovak.
 You can help us translate it to more languages using the Weblate project:

 <a href="https://hosted.weblate.org/engage/wincompose/?utm_source=widget"><img src="https://hosted.weblate.org/widgets/wincompose-287x66-white.png" alt="Translation status" /></a>